Josh-Clemons/GridIron-Pickem/tasklist.md

     [] limit options to teams not already picked
     [] lock fields only after the corresponding game starts (or after the last game of the week starts) [] limit options accordingly
+            -- Thoughts on how to complete:
+                [x] add game start time to data (also add gameId or similar to make sure there are not 2 from the same game) turn the team.list data file into a function that receives a week filter the gameData array to that week sort alphabetically by team name
-    [] show scores on weekly pick page
+                map over array to create options list lock fields if game start time is after now() [] show scores on weekly pick page
     [] visually show what teams win/lose on weekly pick page [] accessability?